 It’s best not to wear a headset with the microphone on a cord.
 The microphone can pick up a lot of distortion rubbing against your clothing.
 Some apps will give feedback without the use of a headset or earbuds, however, so have some handy in case that is an issue.
 If you do a lot of video meetings, you may want to invest in a good microphone.

 Be aware of the best perspective on the camera.
 Photographer Larry Becker says, “The cameras on smartphones and webcams are wide-angle.
 So if you get too close to it, you will look distorted.
 In other words, step back from the camera.”

-Be sure and check that you have a strong wi-fi connection or you will look pixelated.
+Be sure and check that you have a strong Wi-Fi connection or you will look pixelated.

 Look professional.
 Dress (at least on top) how you would if you were meeting a client in person.
 Be aware of which portions of your body is in the shot.

 We’ve all seen examples of a business shirt on top and shorts on the bottom!
 This may work, but check your camera angles beforehand.
-You may be surprised and find that viewers can see more than you thought they could.
+You may be surprised to find that viewers can see more than you thought they could.

 Use eye contact.
 This can be tricky because it is natural to look at the person on the screen while they are talking.
 That is what you would do in person.
 However, it doesn’t translate on video.
-Instead, look directly at the camera, which will convey eye-contact.
+Instead, look directly at the camera, which will convey eye contact.